How To Stay Hydrated at Disney World

 Bottled Water

-Bottled water, along with Powerade and other bottled drinks, is easily found throughout Disney World.
+Bottled water is easily found throughout Disney World.
 Every snack cart or snack stand sells it, as well as many stores and Quick Service locations.
 Due to Disney’s agreement with Coca-Cola, the water you find for sale will almost always be Dasani.
 SmartWater may also be available, usually at a higher price.

 As a general rule, where there is a restroom you will find a water fountain nearby.
 The reverse isn’t true, but restrooms are listed on the park map in the My Disney Experience app and water fountains are not.
 If you’re looking to refill a HydroFlask, a Yeti bottle, or the like, a few locations in each park have water bottle refill stations.
 You can also refill bottles at the fountain drink stations, though not all Quick Service restaurants have them.
 For a complete list of good places to refill your reusable bottle, see Water Bottle Refill Stations at Disney World.